IBM/cloud-functions-workshops/101-workshop-nodejs/README.md

 #
 -->

-# Welcome to the Serverless Computing Developer I course using IBM Cloud Functions
+# Welcome to the Serverless Computing Developer I course using Cloud Functions

 Hello, future serverless developers!